Blog Articles

 Simplified Employee Pension (SEP): This allows businesses of any size to contribute to a SEP IRA account on behalf of the employees, but employees are not able to contribute.

-Employee Stock Ownership Plan: For companies that have stock options, this provides a way of making retirement contributions in the form of stock.
+Employee Stock Ownership Plan: For companies with stock options, this plan provides a way of making retirement contributions in the form of stock.

 Profit sharing plan: This option is for employers that want to reallocate profits to employee retirement accounts.